Type in another language on your Mac with input sources

 On your Mac, choose Apple menu > System Preferences, click Keyboard, then click Input Sources.

-Click the Add button , search for a language (such as French) or an input source (such as Handwriting), then select one or more.
+Click the Add button , then search for a language (such as Chinese, Simplified).
+If it has an input source (such as Handwriting), select one or more.

 After you add an input source, the option to show the Input menu in the menu bar is automatically selected.
 The Input menu lets you quickly switch input sources as needed.